 Institutions of higher education in the United States seek accreditation through two types of accreditation agencies, institutional and specialized.
 Institutional accreditation agencies are classified as regional and national.
 Regional accreditation agencies are recognized by the U.S. Department of Education to accredit degree granting colleges and universities.
 The Higher Learning Commission is a regional accreditation agency that accredits degree granting institutions of higher education that are based in the 19-state North Central region of the United States.
 Institutions that the Commission accredits are evaluated against the Commission’s Criteria for Accreditation, a set of standards that institutions must meet to receive and/or maintain accredited status.
 The accreditation process is based on a system of peer review.
 Approximately 1,300 educators from institutions of higher education serve as peer reviewers conducting accreditation evaluations for other institutions.

-Casper College was first accredited by the North Central Assocation (now known as HLC) in 1960.
-Casper College has remained continuously accredited to the present with the last formal peer review and accreditation statement in 2009.
-In the 2018-2019 academic year Casper College will host another peer review with reaffirmation of accreditation by the end of 2019 the goal.
+Casper College was first accredited by the North Central Association (now known as HLC) in 1960.
+Casper College has remained continuously accredited to the present with the last formal peer review and accreditation statement in 2019.

 To meet this goal Casper College has organized eight working groups of faculty, staff, and administrators to develop the descriptions and evidence necessary to demonstrate the institution’s commitment to the accreditation criteria and other expectations.